oblac/jodd-site/doc/madvoc/5+results-more.md

 ## Aliases

-Hard-coding URLs is not considered as good practice. *Madvoc* offers way to define path aliases to prevent URL hard-coding.
-Aliases can be defined in following ways: in action annotation or in *Madvoc* configuration.
+Hard-coding URLs and method names in result values is not considered as a good practice. *Madvoc* offers way to define path _aliases_ to prevent hard-coding.
+Aliases can be defined in following ways: in action annotation or manually in *Madvoc* configuration.

-Either way defined, aliases are used in result value, surrounded by
+Either way defined, aliases may be used in result value, surrounded by `<` and `>` signs.

-\'`<`\' and \'`>`\' signs.
+Aliases are also useful for marking 'open' points for integration with 3rd party code.
+You may mark some important action method with alias name and then allow 3rd party code to use it.

 ### Aliases defined in annotation

-Aliases may be defined using `@Action`\'s element \'`alias`\' on target action.
+Aliases may be defined using `@Action`\'s element `alias` on target action.

-The previous example can be re-written in the following way:
+One of the previous examples can be re-written in the following way:

 ~~~~~ java
     // Target action (/index.html)